achillara/moolaa/README.md

 # moolaa

-made with flask, python, mongo, and heroku
+made with flask, python, mongo, IBM Watson API, and heroku

 visit us at [this link](http://moolaa.herokuapp.com/)